Theresa May Faces No-Confidence Vote Wednesday Over Brexit Anger

 If May loses, the Conservatives would then hold a leadership election to select her replacement.
 Calling that an extra burden during a time of national crisis, Conservative Member of Parliament Ken Clarke asked May in the House of Commons on Wednesday, "Can my right honorable friend think of anything more unhelpful, irrelevant and irresponsible than for the Conservative Party to embark on weeks of a Conservative leadership election?"

-May replied that a new election would likely extend well into January, meaning that "the new leader — were a new leader to come in — that one of the first things they would have to do would be to either extend Article 50 or rescind Article 50, and that would mean either delaying or stopping Brexit."
+May replied that a potential new election would likely extend well into January, meaning that "the new leader — were a new leader to come in — that one of the first things they would have to do would be to either extend Article 50 or rescind Article 50, and that would mean either delaying or stopping Brexit."

 Article 50 is the exit clause in the EU's constitutional rules; it's the law May invoked in March 2017, setting up this March's Brexit deadline.

-The call for a vote on May's political fate comes two days after she delayed a crucial vote on the Brexit deal she negotiated with the EU, acknowledging that the draft agreement had no chance of being approved in Parliament.
+The call for a vote on May's political fate comes two days after she delayed a crucial vote on the nearly 600-page Brexit deal she negotiated with the EU, acknowledging that the draft agreement had no chance of being approved in Parliament.

 May left Britain on Tuesday to meet with European leaders, hoping to get help in changing the deal enough to win over the doubters back home.
 But she returned home empty-handed — and she was briefly trapped in her own car as German Chancellor Angela Merkel awaited her.
 With the U.K.'s leader unable to get out of a German sedan with an apparently sticky door, the moment was called both awkward and symbolic of her struggles in office.